-UC Davis uses a pay-to-park service through the ParkMobile app on your phone.
+UC Davis uses a pay-to-park service through AggiePark via the AMP Park app on your phone.
 Be sure you are registered with your UC Davis email address to access affiliate rates.
-More information can be found online: https://taps.ucdavis.edu/parkmobile
+More information can be found online: https://taps.ucdavis.edu/aggiepark